 This video shows how Tunisians have embraced mojo in recent years.

 The MojoCon Facebook site, with more than 4,000 members, is an excellent place for sharing and finding information about mojo.
-It originated from the annual mojo conference held in Dublin each May.
+It originated from the annual mojo conference held in Ireland each May.
 The first was in 2015.

 Listen to an interview with Stephen Quinn about mojo at the Multimedia Week podcast site, broadcast on 9 May 2016.
 His most basic kit, shown left, consists of an iPhone 8+, a Rode SmartLav+ mic, and a SanDisk memory stick.